isomerpages/moe-haiggirls/index.md

       background: /images/haighp.gif
   - infobar:
       description: "Our school telephone line is currently unavailable.
 Please contact us through our school mobile number: 91142012.
-Apologies for any inconvenience."
+We apologize for any inconvenience."
   - resources:
       title: News, Events and Announcements